naborlozada/Aaegypti_domestication/README.md

 ##
-## Supplementary Information
+## Supplementary Information: Supplementary Data File 1

-This directory contains a single subdirectory `supplementary_Data_File_1`, which contains:
+This directory contains a single subdirectory **Supplementary Data File 1**, which contains files cited in the **submitted** manuscript.

+Content:
-* Phylogenetic reconstruction of 554 indivual mosquitoes.
+* Phyologenetic reconstruction of 554 individual mosquitoes.
-* Phylogenetic reconstruction of 40 populations.
+* Phyologenetic reconstruction of 40 mosquito populations.
+* Additional method description for the "detection of selection using PAML" (PDF file), as second appoach for pN/pS ratio.
+* Matrix of pN/pS ratios of genes.